Enterprise Readiness Assessment

 Tasks:

-- Choose SSO library (Auth0, WorkOS, or custom)
+- Choose SSO library (Auth0, WorkOS, or custom) for the target customer product

-- Implement SAML 2.0 support
+- Implement or schedule SAML 2.0 support behind a launch flag

-- Add identity provider configuration UI
+- Add identity provider configuration UI only after the feature flag and entitlement model are approved

 - Handle JIT (Just-In-Time) provisioning